hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 **P2PPCB Composer F360 (PC0)** is an add-in of Autodesk Fusion 360 (F360).
 It helps you design your own keyboard which is built on P2PPCB platform.
 I, DecentKeyboards <https://www.etsy.com/shop/DecentKeyboards>, offer P2PPCB platform.

-DISCLAIMER: P2PPCB Composer F360 is extraordinarily slow for a large keyboard, so far.
-Around 60 keys are the upper limit in common sense.
+DISCLAIMER: PC0 is extraordinarily slow for a large keyboard, so far.
+Around 60 keys is the upper limit in common sense.

-DISCLAIMER: So far, P2PPCB Composer F360 remains at sketchy quality.
-In some cases, you'll get stuck into F360's critical bug and waste much time to get around it.
+DISCLAIMER: So far, PC0 remains at sketchy quality.
+In some cases, you'll get stuck into F360's critical bug and waste much time getting around it.

 ## Requirements: Just designing a keyboard